sebastianhaberey/easyborg/README.md

 ### Installation

-You have the choice between Homebrew / Linuxbrew or Python pipx.
+You can choose between Homebrew / Linuxbrew or Python pipx.

 #### Homebrew / Linuxbrew (recommended)